-3d printing, also called additive manufacturing, is distinct from other manufacturing processes.
-During an additive process, material is deposited layer-by-layer.
-There are a variety of processes, but the current low-cost machines typically work like glorified robotic glue-guns, laying down paths of melted plastic one layer at a time.
-Digital manufacturing is any computer controlled manufacturing technique that enables the production of digital models made with CAD software.
+3D printing, also called additive manufacturing, is fundamentally distinct from other manufacturing processes.
+In 3D printing, material is deposited one layer at a time, ultimately building up a part made of these discrete layers.
+There are a variety of ways to build objects in layers, but the most common and most affordable machines typically work like glorified robotic glue-guns, laying down beads of melted plastic one layer at a time.
+3D printing is a type of digital manufacturing, where digital manufacturing is any computer controlled manufacturing technique that enables the production of models designed with digital design software.
 Digital manufacturing methods include both additive and subtractive (where material is removed) processes.